Emanuel Rosen Fellowship

 An annual clinical fellowship

-The Emanuel Rosen Fellowship is a clinical education opportunity for young ophthalmologists who have finalised their training in ophthalmology and who are willing to increase their knowledge and/or surgical skills in one specific subspecialty in ophthalmology (adult or paediatric cataract, refractive surgery, cornea etc.).
-Applicants must be young ophthalmologists working in Europe, with at least 5 years’ experience, and must be ESCRS members by the time the Fellowship begins.
+The Emanuel Rosen Fellowship is a clinical education opportunity for young ophthalmologists who have finalised their training in ophthalmology and who are willing to increase their knowledge and/or surgical skills in anterior segment surgery (cataract, cornea or refractive).
+Applicants must be young ophthalmologists who are full members of the ESCRS (this will include only ophthalmologists working in Europe by definition and also exclude trainees ) who are in their second year of sub-specialty experience in cataract, cornea or refractive surgery.

 The successful applicant for the Fellowship is announced at each ESCRS Annual Congress, to start the following year.